-The Audit Committee is also a sub-committee of the main Board of Trustees.
+The finance committee is also a sub-committee of the main board of trustees.
 Its purpose is to provide oversight of the financial reporting process, the audit process, the Trust's system of internal controls and compliance with laws and regulations.